C

 A board foot is the standard unit of lumber volume in North America — equivalent to a piece of wood 1 inch thick, 12 inches wide, and 1 foot long.
 It measures 144 cubic inches of wood, regardless of the lumber's actual shape.

 Every professional lumber buyer, framing contractor, and sawmill operator quotes prices in board feet (BF) or thousand board feet (MBF).
 Understanding this unit is the foundation of any accurate lumber estimate.
 Our board feet calculation guide walks through the complete process from dimensions to order quantity.
+Use the board foot calculator for fast BF and MBF totals on any lumber size.

 The board foot formula